gurugio/lowlevelprogramming-university/README.md

 I'm inspired by [google-interview-university](https://github.com/jwasham/google-interview-university).
 I'd like to share my experience and show a roadmap to becoming a low-level programmer because I have found that these skills are not as common as they once were.
 In addition, many students and beginners ask me how they could become low-level programmers and Linux kernel engineers.

 This page cannot include every link/book/course.
 For example, this page introduces Arduino but there is not detail information about Arduino and embedded system.
 You should go further for yourself.
+You get a keyword "Arduino" on which you can start.
+So next step probably is googling Arduino, buying kit and **do something** for yourself, not collecting links or free books.
 Please remember this page is just a roadmap.

 FYI, I have over 10 years of experience as a low-level programmer:
 * 80x86 Assembly programming